[Beta] End-to-End Journey API

 Sorting

-The API supports sorting of results through two parameters:
+The API supports sorting of results through two parameters in the request body:

 sortField